HfMT-ZM4/symbolist-electron/readme.md

 A typical sequence of creating a score might be as follows:

 1. the user opens a workspace, with one or more containers displayed on the screen, for example an empty rectangle which is like a piece of paper.
-2. selecting the "paper" container rectangle, the user then sets the container as the new `context`, by pressing the `[s]` key (or selecting from the appicaiton menu).
+2. selecting the "paper" container rectangle, the user then sets the container as the new `context`, by pressing the `[s]` key (or selecting from the application menu).
 3. once setting the context, the `palette` toolbar is populated with icons of symbols that are defined with the selected container context type.
 4. clicking on one of the symbol icons, puts the interface into "creation" or "palette mode", where the mouse interaction is now designed for use with this specific symbol type.
 5. holding the CMD button, creates a preview of the symbol how it will appear when you click, and some text is displayed near the mouse that shows the semantic data associated with the graphic representation.